berty/www.berty.tech/bertytech/content/blog/PP2P-EDITION1/index.md

 # IF YOU ARE IN PARIS:

 We are super excited to meet you all again after this long period of time.
 If you are around, drop us a message on Discord to meet.
-Follow our journey on [Twitter](https://twitter.com/berty) and the one of [ParisP2P](https://twitter.com/parisp2p).
+Follow our journey on [Twitter](https://twitter.com/berty) and on the one of [ParisP2P](https://twitter.com/parisp2p).
+Cheers!